ganlab/MMNET/README.md

       --weight_decay    # L2 regularization strength to prevent overfitting
-      --factor  # Factor by which the learning rate is reduced when performance plateaus --patience    # Number of consecutive epochs without improvement before reducing the learning rate --GRM_path    # Path to save the generated GRM
+      --factor  # Factor by which the learning rate is reduced when performance plateaus --patience    # Number of consecutive epochs without improvement before reducing the learning rate --genetic_relatedness_path    # Path to save the generated genetic_relatedness
   ```

-  Although we provide recommended [parameter settings](save/parameter_to_generate_GRM.md), considering differences in hardware, users are advised to carefully determine these parameters based on error variations during training.
-The constructed GRM will have a significant impact on the prediction performance of MMNet.
+  Although we provide recommended [parameter settings](save/parameter_to_generate_genetic_relatedness.md), considering differences in hardware, users are advised to carefully determine these parameters based on error variations during training.
+The constructed genetic_relatedness will have a significant impact on the prediction performance of MMNet.

 ### Train MMNet and analyze the contribution between VE and ESN